jomartin-999/spring-boot-for-vmware-gemfire/documentation/configuration-bootstrapping.md

 and for the names of each member in the cluster to be unique.

-Additionally, since we are running multiple instances of our `SpringBootApacheGeodeCacheServerApplication` class, which also embeds a `CacheServer` component enabling cache clients to connect.
+Additionally, since we are running multiple instances of our `SpringBootGemFireCacheServerApplication` class, which also embeds a `CacheServer` component enabling cache clients to connect.
 Therefore, you must vary the ports used by the embedded services.